kamilkisiela/graphql-hive/README.md

   Registry, Performance Monitoring, Alerts, and Integrations.
 - **Support all kinds of GraphQL APIs**, from Federation, and Stitching, to standalone APIs.
 - **Open Source at the heart**: 100% open-source and build in public with the community.
-- **A plug and play SaaS solution**: to give access to Hive to most people with a generous free "Hobby plan"
+- **A plug and play Cloud solution**: to give access to Hive to most people with a generous free "Hobby plan"

 ## Features Overview